 The 400μg dose is enough for most people.
 However, if you have diabetes, epilepsy or if there is a history of NTDs such as spina bifida in your family, you will need to take a higher dose of 5 milligrams (5mg).
 If you are taking antiretroviral medication for HIV, or if you have sickle cell disease, you should take a 5mg supplement too.
-There is also some evidence that women who are living with overweight or obesity (BMI of 30 or more) may need this higher dose of folic acid.
 Folic acid 5mg tablets will be prescribed by your doctor if you need them.